vmware-samples/vmware-blockchain-samples/vmbc-ethereum/vmbc-operations-guides/blockchain-wedge-unwedge.md

 #### Unwedge the blockchain
 The unwedge command tells the committers to resume processing new write requests after being stopped with 'wedge'.
 It is meant to be used at the end of a reconfiguration workflow that starts with 'wedge'.

 Note: If you wedge the system and then restart the pods, the system will remain wedged.
-Unwedge must be executed to resume the system.To initiate unwedge run:
+Unwedge must be executed to resume the system.\
+To initiate unwedge run:
 ```
 ./concop unwedge
 ```